dafydd2277/systemAdmin/scripting/README.md

 ## 2020-08-25

-I've added a Python script to pick out and manipulate XML record entries from an Apple Health data download, to summarize information I'm interested in.
+I've added a Python script, `parseExport.py` that picks out and manipulates XML record entries from an Apple Health data download, to summarize information I'm interested in.
+I needed two passes through the script before I could get it to work.
+It seems that having an Apple Watch completely changes how the XML records are organized.
+Before, the zip file just contained a single filename.
+Now, it has *bunches* of structured data, in several files and directories.

 ## 2020-07-22